My Love Is Your Love: Singles

+"When You Believe" was released as the lead single off the album on October 28, 1998.
+After debuting at number 50 on the Billboard Hot 100 on radio airplay alone, the song peaked at number fifteen, surprising many who thought the song would be a bigger hit.
+Its modest peak at 33 on the Hot R&B Singles & Tracks chart was the lowest peak to date for both artists at the time.

+The duet was a huge global hit, reaching the top five in the UK, Belgium, France, Italy, Netherlands, Norway, Spain, Sweden, Switzerland, and the top ten in Austria, Denmark, Finland, Germany, Ireland, and New Zealand.
+Thanks to popularity for the song across Europe, it eventually peaked at number two on the Eurochart Hot 100.
+It sold 260,000 copies sold in the UK at the end of 1999.

-The second single, "Heartbreak Hotel", a duet between Faith Evans and Kelly Price, was officially released on December 15, 1998.
+The second single, "Heartbreak Hotel", a collaboration between Faith Evans and Kelly Price, was officially released on December 15, 1998.
 Entering the Billboard Hot 100 at number 84 on December 26, after a commercial single was released, the song leaped to number 29, before peaking at number two six weeks later on March 27, making it Houston's first single to peak in the runner-up spot and was her biggest chart hit since "Exhale (Shoop Shoop)" debuted at number one on the chart in November 1995.
 On the revamped Hot R&B Singles & Tracks chart, it debuted at number twenty three on January 9, 1999.
 In its first week of retail release, it shot up to number six and then climbed to number one the following week on February 13, where it would stay for seven consecutive weeks, her third longest tenure after "I Will Always Love You" and "Exhale (Shoop Shoop)".
-It would also become one of Houston's longest charting songs to date on the chart for 31 weeks.
-The single sold over 1,400,000 copies in the U.S. alone, becoming the third-best-selling single of 1999, and was certified Platinum by the RIAA on March 2, 1999.
+It would also become one of Houston's longest charting songs to date on the chart for 28 weeks.
+The single sold over 1.4 million copies in the U.S. alone, becoming the third-best-selling single of 1999, and was certified Platinum by the RIAA on March 2, 1999.